3DCoded/DevDream/README.md

 **DevDream** is (will be) a developer's dream tool with a suite of tools to help simplify a developer's workflow.

+## NOTE: There will be no releases while this is still in Alpha stage.
+When this is in Beta stage, there will be a beta release.

 ## Current Tools
 * Base64 Encode/Decode
 * Hashers (MD5,SHA1,SHA256,SHA384,SHA512)